kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 Before you had to rely on Google Maps API, or query some third party server for this information, but not anymore!
 You can now query Apple's very own server.

 ### How to calculate the response
 If you tap a coffee shop and tap on the clock button, it animates upwards to show you the depart and arrival times.
 There is currently no mechanism to retrieve that information.

-Apple has introduce a really cool addition to MapKit's framework, where now you can get estimated times of departure and arrival.
+So let's find out how to calculate estimated times of travel!

 Open **CoffeeShopPinDetailView.swift** and add the following function just after **openInMapTransit**: